1941 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Rare 1941 Half Dollar Error List

-While 1941 Walking Liberty Half Dollar production benefited from refined minting techniques developed over two decades, several distinctive error varieties emerged from the high-volume wartime manufacturing process.
-These errors primarily resulted from die maintenance issues, mechanical striking problems.
+While 1941 Walking Liberty Half Dollar production benefited from over two decades of refined minting techniques, several distinctive error varieties emerged from the high-volume manufacturing process.
+These errors primarily resulted from die maintenance issues and mechanical striking problems — and today they command strong premiums among specialist collectors.

 1. 1941-D/D RPM FS-501 Errors